Recently updated on December 1st, 2022 at 09:52 am

 Machining Tungsten can be very difficult due to it’s extreme hardness and brittleness.
-This article is a guide to machining Tungsten and its allows along with Feeds and Speeds recommendations.
+This article is your easy guide to machining Tungsten and its alloys along with Feeds and Speeds recommendations.
 It’s part of CNCCookbook’s material-specific machining guides.

 Tungsten is a hard, rare metal with chemical symbol W. It is also known as “Wolfram“.